sayme/SimpleImageCropper/README.md

 ### Crop and save image

-Croping the image in center and saving the new image.
+Cropping the image in center and saving the new image.

 ```php
 $width = 150;